Ananya-2304/NameCollector/README.md

    - If you choose **Yes**, the pop-up will close and you can select more buttons.
    - If you choose **No**, you will be logged out, and the name will be removed.

-## Logging Out

-To log out, simply click the **Logout** button.
-This will remove your name from local storage and redirect you to the home page.

 ## Error Handling

 - If you try to access the buttons page without entering your name, an error page will appear with a button to redirect you to the home page.